See your personalised rates

 Payday and short-term instalment loans

 It’s important to compare the loans on offer to find the most affordable deal for you.
 Check the APR (rate) on the loan and the term lengths available, and find a deal with the lowest rate that offers monthly repayments you can comfortably afford.
-The longer the term of the loan, the lower your monthly repayments, although you’ll pay extra in interest, so the overall cost of your loan will be higher.
+The longer the loan’s term, the lower your monthly repayments, although you’ll pay extra in interest, so the overall cost of your loan will be higher.

-Explore all of the options listed above and calculate the total payable among the best lenders.
+Explore all the options listed above and calculate the total payable among the best lenders.
 This will often be displayed prominently online.
-Aim to keep your total repayable as low as possible, while ensuring you’ll comfortably be able to meet your monthly repayments.
+Aim to keep your total repayable as low as possible while ensuring you can comfortably meet your monthly repayments.

 Government-backed loans tend to be the most favourable for applicants, although this is not always the case.
 Bear in mind that lenders tend to offer better rates if you’re willing to provide a guarantor or some sort of collateral to protect them in the case of missed repayments.